NicholasBHubbard/sbozyp/README.md

 # PRE-1.0 RELEASE

-sbozyp is still in pre-1.0 release, meaning the author can and will make backwards compatibility breaking changes without updating the major version.
+sbozyp is still in pre-1.0 release, meaning I can and will make backwards compatibility breaking changes without updating the major version.
 Please consult the [Changes](./Changes) file for information about what comes with a new release before updating.
-Eventually sbozyp will have a 1.0 release, when the author thinks the program is of the highest possible quality, and they do not foresee a future need to make a backwards compatibility breaking change.
+There will have a 1.0 release when I think the program is of the highest possible quality and do not foresee a future need to make a backwards compatibility breaking change.
 At this point sbozyp will be made available on SlackBuilds.org, meaning it will be able to update itself.

 # CONTRIBUTING

 Do not hesitate to open an [issue](https://github.com/NicholasBHubbard/sbozyp/issues/new) or [pull request](https://github.com/NicholasBHubbard/sbozyp/compare)!

-sbozyp is supposed to be enjoyable to use, so if you are not enjoying sbozyp then something is wrong and we should work together to fix it.

 Running the test code: